Is Elon Musk the first to implant a chip in a human brain?

-The founder of Neuralink recently announced that he has successfully implanted the first brain chip in a human.
-What consequences will this milestone have?
+The author of Neuralink as of late reported that he has effectively embedded the primary brain chip in a human.
+What results will this point of reference have?

-Billionaire technologist Elon Musk has taken another significant step in his ambitious vision of merging technology with biology .
-The influential entrepreneur recently announced that his company Neuralink has implanted its innovative brain-computer interface in a human for the first time.
+Very rich person technologist Elon Musk has taken another noteworthy step in his driven vision of blending innovation with science .
+The persuasive business person as of late reported that his company Neuralink has embedded its inventive brain-computer interface in a human for the primary time.

-According to the tycoon, the recipient of the implant “is recovering well” and initial results have shown a “promising detection of neuronal spikes”, an indicator of electrical activity in brain cells.
-But is this the first implantation of a chip in a human brain?
+Concurring to the big shot, the beneficiary of the embed “is recouping well” and introductory comes about have appeared a “promising discovery of neuronal spikes”, an pointer of electrical activity in brain cells.
+But is this the primary implantation of a chip in a human brain?

 Read Also:Flying at Mach6 speed could soon be very possible thanks to this